 - The Left Eyebrow.◊ It has its own tumblr.

-- David Tennant must be contractually obligated to make this face◊ at least once an episode.
+- David Tennant must have been contractually obligated to make this face◊ at least once an episode.

 - Check and Mate: On several occasions the Doctor looks utterly defeated and the villain is reminiscing on their victory, only for the Doctor to reveal at the last minute he had anticipated everything and against all odds they had lost.
 His quote from the "The Family of Blood" is currently the overhead example on the trope page.